knice/inquiry.ucsc.edu/source/_articles/2016-17/books.md

 ### A New View

 <figure>
-{% img 2016/p38-orlandi.jpg alt:"The Innocent Eye: Why Vision Is Not a Cognitive Process" %}
+{% asset 2016/p38-orlandi.jpg alt:"The Innocent Eye: Why Vision Is Not a Cognitive Process" %}
 </figure>

 The way we see the world requires a reasoning-like process, according to one popular theory of vision.
 In this constructivist view, we can't translate the light that hits the back of our eyes into a detailed three-dimensional world without some implicit knowledge of what's in the environment.